The allies of landlords, property managers, and real estate professionals.

 Managing rental relationships is all we do, and we do it well.

-Full-service law firm protecting the rights of rental property owners
+Full-service law firm leading the charge of protecting the rights of property owners and resolving thorny landlord-tenant disputes

-A deluge of regulations and notice requirements to follow, coupled with ample opportunity for tenants to fall behind on rent payments or violate other lease covenants, makes it likely that landlords will need to seek legal counsel at some point in the lifespan of a rental building.
+With the growing number of regulations and notice requirements, and the potential for tenants to fall behind on rent or breach other lease terms, landlords are increasingly likely to need legal counsel at some point during the life of a rental property.

-Fortunately, housing providers with problematic tenants or who have another thorn in their side can rely on the informed advice of Bornstein Law.
-With offices in San Francisco and Oakland, we take enormous pride and enjoyment in removing these thorns.
+Fortunately, housing providers facing challenging tenants or other legal obstacles can rely on the informed guidance of Bornstein Law.
+With offices in San Francisco and Oakland, our team takes pride in helping landlords resolve disputes efficiently and confidently.

-Our clients, colleagues, and industry partners say it best.
+Our valued clients, referral partners, and colleagues say it best.

 NEWSROOM